OSGeo/OSGeoLive-doc/en/overview/osm_dataset_overview.rst

 * A global repository of local knowledge.

-Data Sets included in OSGeo-Live
+Data Sets included in OSGeo Live
 --------------------------------------------------------------------------------

 - Nottingham.osm.bz2: A large extract of the greater city area as a BZip2 compressed XML text file.

 - Nottingham_CBD.osm.bz2: A smaller subset covering just the central business district.

-- feature_city.osm.bz2 and feature_city_CBD.osm.bz2 are also city extracts.
-Quickstarts and overviews use these file/path names, despite posible changes of example city among different releases.

-- feature_city_poi.db: Sqlite DB of "positions of interest" nodes extracted from the above feature_city.osm.bz2.
-Contains pubs, fuel stations, restaurants, etc.
+- Nottingham_poi.db: Sqlite DB of "positions of interest" nodes extracted from the above larger city OSM extract.
+Contains locations of pubs, fuel stations, restaurants, supermarkets, etc.

-OSM data imported to PostGIS Database format:

-- Full feature_city.osm datasets

-Data imported with osm2pgsql to different projections:

-- osm_local: Imported to lat/lon (epsg:4326)

-- osm_local_smerc: Imported to "Google spherical mercator" pseudo-projection for generating Mapnik webtiles
+- feature_city.osm.bz2, feature_city_CBD.osm.bz2, and feature_city_poi.db are the same data as in the above extracts.
+Quickstarts and overviews use these generic file names since the example city can change with each new release.

+The OSM feature city data has been imported into a PostGIS database called "osm_local" using the osm2pgsql tool.
+The spatial reference system used for this database is latitude-longitude with the WGS84 datum (EPSG code 4326) and can be reprojected to other SRSs, such as Spherical-mercator, on demand.
+The smaller CBD extract is loaded into another PostGIS database called "pgrouting".

 Details